sharronesofer/visual_dm/docs/code_quality_assessment.md

 - Test coverage goals are documented.

 **Weaknesses:**
-- Some scripts are not fully covered by tests (as indicated by TODOs).
+- Some scripts are not fully covered by tests (as indicated by technical debt markers).
+All technical debt related to testing should be addressed as part of ongoing test coverage improvements.
 - No evidence of automated code style or static analysis enforcement in the build pipeline.

 ---